 Start the day delving into Jakarta’s rich heritage at Kota Tua, which sits as the capital’s Old Town.
 Kota Tua is home to a collection of Dutch buildings that give a glimpse into Indonesia’s colonial days.
-The area is home to Jakarta History Museum aptly on the site of the original town hall, which was the capital of the Dutch East Indies in the 17th century and served as the epicenter of the Asian spice trade during the time.
+The area is home to Jakarta History Museum aptly on the site of the original town hall, which was the capital of the Dutch East Indies in the 17th century and served as the epicentre of the Asian spice trade during the time.

 Day 2: Afternoon

-After visiting Jakarta’s main attractions by foot, skip the traffic and take to the skies to enjoy unparalleled views of the city sprawling below.
-There are several sight-seeing helicopter tours that take in outlying neighborhoods of the vast city and beyond.
+After visiting Jakarta’s main attractions by foot, you can skip the traffic and take to the skies to enjoy unparalleled views of the city sprawling below.
+There are several sight-seeing helicopter tours that take in outlying neighbourhoods of the vast city and beyond.
 Alternatively, private helicopters can be booked through Yugo for hand-curated itineraries.
 Either way, forge unforgettable memories and spend the final afternoon exploring Jakarta from the sky.

 A trip to one of the exclusive malls in Jakarta includes the popular Plaza Indonesia which is an extension of the Grand Hyatt Hotel and houses fashion brands like Louis Vuitton, Gucci, Armani and many more.
 Or head to Sudirman Central Business District in South Jakarta, and explore the Pacific Place Mall (attached to the Ritz Carlton Hotel) for high-end brands.